Updated: January 26, 2026

 Photo by Priscilla Du Preez 🇨🇦 on Unsplash

-Professional photos are great for building credibility and enhancing your visual identity.
+Professional photos are great to build credibility and enhance your visual identity.
 Create a photo gallery with high-resolution images that fans, bloggers, and promoters can download.
 Label your images with clear filenames, such as YourArtistName_OfficialPhoto1.jpg, to make them easier to use in media coverage.
-Organize your gallery by themes, such as live performances, promotional shoots, or candid moments, to give it a curated feel.
+Organizing your gallery by themes, like live performances, promotional shoots, or candid moments, gives it a more curated feel.

 Tour Dates: Keep Fans in the Know